Quantum Gravity signatures in late time Universe: Abstract

 \section{Abstract}

-In the cosmological settings, Quantum Gravity effects are typically understood to be limited towards very early phase of the universe, namely in the pre-inflationary era, with limited signatures remaining present in the succeeding inflationary era.
-These signatures also gradually fade away as the universe grows and exits the inflationary era.
-In the subsequent radiation and matter dominated era quantum gravity is expected to play no significant role.
-Classicalized primordial perturbations such as the scalar perturbations and the gravitational waves are expected to leave an imprint on CMB anisotropy and its polarization respectively but quantized gravitational waves are not expected to lead to any appreciable observable effects.
-Apart from cosmology, in other avenues as well, the imprints of quantum character of gravitational waves are typically so subdued that any possible signature gets buried under a huge pile of the noise or effects from other much stronger processes.
-In this work, we demonstrate that quantum gravity perturbations cause strong observable effects in cosmological settings post the Last Scattering Surface (LSS) more prominently than any other classical or quantum processes.
-This counter-intuitive effect is facilitated by the fact that the correlators of the gravitational waves {\it grow divergently large in the matter dominated era} unlike any other background fields, leading to an abrupt rise in the processes mediated by correlators of quantum gravitons.
-The transitions between spherical harmonics states of newly formed hydrogen atom at the LSS, when the universe resides in strong matter dominated era, provides an example of such a process.
-We further establish that the late time epoch just before the kicking in of the dark energy provides one of the cleanest avenues to study such quantum gravity effects.
+In the cosmological settings, Quantum Gravity effects are typically understood to be limited towards very early phase of the universe, namely in the pre-inflationary era, with limited signatures spilling over into the succeeding inflationary era which gradually fade away as the universe transits into the subsequent radiation and matter driven expansion.
+In general scenarios as well, the imprints of possible quantum character of gravitons are typically so feeble that they are expected to remain buried under overwhelming noise from other stronger processes.
+In this work, we demonstrate that quantized gravitational perturbations cause strong observable effects in cosmological settings post the Last Scattering Surface (LSS) more prominently than any other classical or quantum processes.
+This counter-intuitive effect is facilitated by the fact that the quantum correlators of the gravitons {\it grow divergently large in the matter dominated era} unlike any other background fields leading to an abrupt rise in the processes mediated by correlators of quantum gravitons, which otherwise is way too feeble.
+The transitions between spherical harmonics states of a hydrogen atom guided by gravitons in a particular phase of the late time era of the universe, provides an example of such a process.
+Thus the newly formed atoms post LSS are expected to get excited from the vacuum fluctuations of gravitons quite efficiently in this era and also get de-excited to convert the vacuum fluctuations to an additional channel of energy influx into the evolution history.
+Such unavoidable processes provide an avenue of quantum graviton mediated process becoming important in the late time era, which has many interesting implications.